- How is uterine sarcoma treated?

 Sexual impact of surgery

-For women who are premenopausal, removing the uterus causes menstrual bleeding (periods) to stop.
-If the ovaries were also removed, menopause will occur.
+If you are premenopausal, removing your uterus causes menstrual bleeding (periods) to stop.
+If your ovaries are also removed, you will go into menopause.
 This can lead to vaginal dryness and pain during intercourse.
-These symptoms can be improved with estrogen treatment, but this hormone may need to be avoided for women who have been treated for certain tumors.
-Other medicines may be helpful in those cases.
+These symptoms can be improved with estrogen treatment, but women who have been treated for certain cancers may need to avoid this hormone.
+Other medicines may be helpful for those women.

 For more information on this topic, see our document Sexuality for the Woman With Cancer.